Information about the Common Core State Standards

 Teachers will monitor student progress on the CCSS throughout the school year.
 This monitoring allows teachers to adjust their instruction to meet students' needs.

-Additionally, our statewide assessments will be changing in 2014-2015.
 Washington is a leader in the state-led Smarter Balanced Assessment Consortium (SBAC), which includes teachers, researchers, policymakers, and community groups working together on new exams.
-These new tests will align with the Common Core standards to better measure what a student is learning and how they progress year by year.
-Washington's students will take the new Smarter Balanced exams during the 2014-15 school year.
+These tests will align with the Common Core standards to better measure what a student is learning and how they progress year by year.
 The assessments will be designed to test higher level thinking skills.
 The tests will be given on computers, and will be adaptive, meaning the test will automatically adjust its level of rigor for each question based on how each student answers the questions.